NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 algorithm can provide quantile predictions as long as the so-called pinball loss can be used for training.
 In order to make sure quantiles are accurate, we have calibrated them using Conformal Prediction [7]_.
 We have tried several approaches taking advantage of conformalized quantile regression models.
 For example, we have trained two :term:`nanny models` to predict two quantiles, say 0.16 and 0.84.
-We would then assume that P(y|X) is normally distributed so by subtracting one from another we would get a value of 2 standard deviations.
-Having P(y|X) and point prediction, the expected error could be calculated.
-The problem with this solution was again that it was not general enough - as it needed to assume the form of P(y|X).
-Another approach would involve training multiple quantile regression models (for example 10 or 20) and recreating P(y|X) based on their predictions.
+We would then assume that :math:`P(y|X)` is normally distributed so by subtracting one from another we would get a value of 2 standard deviations.
+Having :math:`P(y|X)` and point prediction, the expected error could be calculated.
+The problem with this solution was again that it was not general enough - as it needed to assume the form of :math:`P(y|X)`.
+Another approach would involve training multiple quantile regression models (for example 10 or 20) and recreating :math:`P(y|X)` based on their predictions.
 This overcomes the issue of the first approach, but suffers from other problems.
 One of them being the fact that the more extreme the quantiles are (e.g. 0.01) the less reliable are the models trained to predict them.

 Conclusions from Bayesian and Conformalized Quantile Regression approaches
 ==========================================================================

-After exploring the approaches described above for a couple of weeks, we have realized that we are adding extra to the task.
-Take one of the CQR approaches: we fit two quantile models, then we estimate the distribution of uncertainty assuming its form, then we calculate the expected error based on that.
+After exploring the approaches described above, we have realized that we are adding extra steps to the task.
+Take one of the CQR approaches: we fit two conformalized quantile regression models, then we estimate the distribution of uncertainty assuming its form, then we calculate the expected error based on that.
 What if we just drop the unnecessary steps that base on assumptions (not on data) and directly estimate what we need?
 This is :ref:`what we eventually did<how-it-works-dee>`.